 Ride and Handling

-Yamaha FZ16 is available in three shades: Absolute Black, Brute Blue and Storming Red.
+Yamaha FZ16 Version 2.0 Fi is available in two shades: Panther Black and Scorching Red.

 Yamaha FZ Version 2.0 Fi will cost you around INR 76,250(ex-showroom, Delhi, may vary).
 The performance, looks, pleasant ride and handling of this bike completely justifies its pricing.
 Yes, FZ Version 2.0 Fi is a bit costlier than its many competitors but it is worth spending extra money on it.
 Despite its low fuel efficiency and absence of rear disc brake, one can surely opt for this bike.
 For us, it's a complete value for money bike and will give you the exclusivity and biking experience which you often miss with other regular 150cc bikes.